dbaussie/vdw-numbers/README.md

 # vdw-numbers
-A project to explore aspects of the generation of Van der Waerden numbers
+A project to explore various aspects of the generation of Van der Waerden numbers.